MasterVentures/cea-docs/docs/index.md

 **Channel:** ws://${HOST}/${EXCHANGE_ID/taker/orderbook/get

-**Description:** Start a web-socket connection used by the exchange to receive aggregated orderbook for the specified symbol.
+**Description:** Start a WebSocket connection used by the exchange to receive aggregated orderbook for the specified symbol.

 **Request:** Once the connection has been established, the exchange can submit the order book prompt message, following the example: